gboone/gboone.github.io/_posts/2015-02-27-but-jekylls-not-a-cms.md

 value of all the things a CMS would give me by eliminating most of them completely.

 CMSs are apples.
-You know what to expect and how to approach them, they're easy to eat, and you get roughly the same thing every time.
+You know what to expect, they're easy to eat, and you get roughly the same thing every time.
 Static site generators are farmland.
 Maybe you'll plant an apple orchard, but if you're not into apples, you could grow something that works better for you.
 It's been a fun road